 Penalty: a level 2 fine.

+[Regulation 23 amended in Gazette 5 Feb 2016 p.
+363-4 and 365.]

-Part 8 — Transport of SRSs
+Part 8 — Transport of SSANs

+[Heading amended in Gazette 5 Feb 2016 p.
+365.]

 24. Licensing requirements

-(1) A person who transports a quantity of an SRS on a road that is open to or used by the public or by rail must hold an SRS transport licence that relates to that quantity of the SRS.
+(1) A person who transports a quantity of an SSAN on a road that is open to or used by the public or by rail must hold an SSAN transport licence that relates to that quantity of the SSAN.

-(2) A person does not have to hold a licence referred to in subregulation (1) to transport an SRS if the person —
+(2) A person does not have to hold a licence referred to in subregulation (1) to transport an SSAN if the person —

-(a) holds an SRS fertiliser licence that relates to the SRS and transports the SRS for use by the person; or
+(a) holds an SSAN fertiliser licence that relates to the SSAN and transports the SSAN for use by the person; or

-(b) holds a shotfiring licence that relates to the SRS and transports the SRS for use by the person; or
+(b) holds a shotfiring licence that relates to the SSAN and transports the SSAN for use by the person; or

-(c) holds an explosives manufacture (MPU) licence that relates to the SRS and transports the SRS in a mobile processing unit, as that term is defined in the Dangerous Goods Safety (Explosives) Regulations 2007.
+(c) holds an explosives manufacture (MPU) licence that relates to the SSAN and transports the SSAN in a mobile processing unit, as that term is defined in the Dangerous Goods Safety (Explosives) Regulations 2007.

-(3) A person does not have to hold a licence referred to in subregulation (1) to transport an SRS if the person —
+(3) A person does not have to hold a licence referred to in subregulation (1) to transport an SSAN if the person —

-(a) is a secure nominee of the holder of such a licence that authorises the holder to transport the SRS; and
+(a) is a secure nominee of the holder of such a licence that authorises the holder to transport the SSAN; and

-(b) transports the SRS in accordance with the unsupervised access authorisation given by the holder to the nominee.
+(b) transports the SSAN in accordance with the unsupervised access authorisation given by the holder to the nominee.

-(4) A person does not have to hold a licence referred to in subregulation (1) to transport an SRS if —
+(4) A person does not have to hold a licence referred to in subregulation (1) to transport an SSAN if —

 (a) the person —